tgen/GemDb/README.md

 # GemDb

-A mongo database for storing RNA/DNA variant data from the sequencing pipeline.
+A mongo database for storing RNA/DNA/proteomic data from the Phoenix pipeline.

 contact tizatt@tgen.org for running/installing.